mickeys/lose-weight-keto/README.md

 Delve into the scientific literature if you want, or watch the best documentary that I've found thus far, [The Perfect Human Diet](http://www.imdb.com/title/tt2014248/) (2012).
 Or read a <a href="http://bigthink.com/21st-century-spirituality/how-the-keto-diet-with-no-exercise-outperforms-the-standard-american-diet-with-exercise">good article for layman</a>.

-You'll have to let go of all the folk wisdom family and friends have been broadcasting as the truth since you were a baby.
+You'll have to let go of **all** the folk wisdom family and friends have been broadcasting to you as truth since you were a baby.
 It's all wrong.
 We now have <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3945587/">nutritional science</a>, we **know** what our bodies need to not be pudgy.

 ## How Do I Get Thin, In Detail

 <a href="https://www.flickr.com/photos/south-african-tourism/6252672423"><img src="./i/bushman_northern_cape_africa.jpg" width="50%" border="1" hspace="5" align="right"></a>
 Evolutionarily speaking, you're a bushman with a smartphone.
 Your body is optimized to efficiently live from stored fat.
-Over at least the last 100,000 years your <a href="https://www.sciencedaily.com/releases/2017/06/170607133246.htm">engine expects a diet</a> of mostly meat, some foraged veggies, and very intermittent delicious treats of berries, honey, etc. Mostly fat and protein.
+Over at least the last 100,000 years your [engine expects a diet](https://www.sciencedaily.com/releases/2017/06/170607133246.htm) of mostly meat, some foraged veggies, and very intermittent delicious treats of berries, honey, etc. Mostly fat and protein.

 When sweet treats (sugars) are eaten a metabolic toggle is flipped so we get energy from the delights and STORE THE EXTRA AS BODY FAT; who knows when the tribe will next encounter such wonderful things?